mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 - Actions are RDD operations that produce non-RDD values and can be thought as any RDD operation that returns a value of any type but RDD.

 **A note about DAG**.
-In this example reducebyKey val -> is dependant on count -> is dependant on allwords -> is dependant on words -> is dependant on "word_count.txt".
-In spark this is called a **Lineage** and is an example of a  direct acylic graph (DAG) which is maintained by Spark Context.
+In this example reduce by Key val -> is dependant on count -> is dependant on allwords -> is dependant on words -> is dependant on "word_count.txt".
+In spark this is called a **Lineage** and is an example of a direct acyclic graph (DAG) which is maintained by Spark Context.

 ## Spark Ecosystem